cagneymoreau/DL4j_RoadMap/README.md

 3) Feed Forward Linear Regression and minibatch

-4) MLP ClassifierLinear -Use the DL4J Example
+4) CXVClassifierLinear -Use the DL4J Example

 3) Feed Forward Logistic Regression and saving network